zhi-minn/SpaceShare/README.md

   + Finally fixed BottomNavigationView not working when switching between modes (something related to navigation backstack)
 * Chang 1.5 hours (2023-06-15) [PR](https://github.com/zhi-minn/SpaceShare/pull/2)
   + Added basic functionality to create a listing and add it to the Firestore database
-  + Added functionality to ListingRepo
+  + Added publish functionality to ListingRepo
   + Fixed merge conflicts